Following are answers to some questions you may have about humanism.

 How do humanists find meaning in life?

-For humanists, meaning does not come from God, but from a basic psychological need: We want to matter to someone or something, to find a purpose or reason for being.
+For humanists, meaning does not come from a deity, but from a basic psychological need: We want to matter to someone or something, to find a purpose or reason for being.
 We find meaning through mutually caring relationships with family, friends, neighbors, colleagues.
 Or through the work that we do, a talent we hone, or a cause that we serve.
 We can find transcendence by feeling part of something larger than ourselves.
 And we can feel awe at the wonders of the universe while counting on science to explain them to us.